-The occasion was an invitation-only gala for the new Andy Warhol exhibit.
+The occasion was a gala for the new Andy Warhol exhibit.

 Warhol himself makes an appearance, obviously a big deal.

 William Louis Gardner was born in Minnesota and finished school there.
 HeFrom Bill Gardner’s website.

 joined the US Air Force and worked at the Pentagon in the Target Library of the world.
 Went on to the Pasadena Playhouse to learn television and movie making.
 He got a job with actress Marion Davies at her home.
 There He met a movie agent and started a career in Hollywood.
 William Louis Gardner has worked in Hollywood as the agent, personal secretary, PR advisor and manager for for Mickey Rooney, Jonathan Winters, Jill St.John, Bobby Van and director, John Huston.
 William Gardner is the author of two books, “Confessions of a Hollywood Agent,” and “The Games End.”

 According to the article, Paige Young and Andy Warhol discuss a role for Paige in an upcoming Andy Warhol film.

 Marvene Jones also says that Mr. and Mrs. DeWain Valentine made up a foursome that evening with Paige and Bill Gardner.
 Valentine had an exhibit of his large size cast polyester resin pieces at the Pasadena Art Museum, right along with the Warhol exhibit which focused on Warhol’s use of repetitive images.

 DeWain Valentine was a rapidly rising artist in the 1960s Venice art scene.